 You'll be glad to know they are legit, but there are some concerns you should be aware of.
 In this italki teacher's review I'll discuss those, as well as cover the following topics...

 Please note, I am not a member or an affiliate for italki.
-This review has been researched with information and testimonials that are available online in the public domain.
-Any conclusions drawn by myself are opinions.
+This review has been researched with information and/or testimonials that are available online in the public domain.
+Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
+See full disclaimer for more info

 What is italki?